transloadit/uppy/README.md

 - Accurate upload progress reporting is an issue on many platforms.
 - Some file validation — size, type, number of files — can be done on the client with Uppy.
 - Uppy integrates webcam support, in case your users want to upload a picture/video/audio that does not exist yet :)
-- A larger drag & drop surface can be pleasant to work with.
+- A larger drag and drop surface can be pleasant to work with.
 Some people also like that you can control the styling, language, etc.
 - Uppy is aware of encoding backends.
 Often after an upload, the server needs to rotate, detect faces, optimize for iPad, or what have you.
 Uppy can track progress of this and report back to the user in different ways.
 - Sometimes you might want your uploads to happen while you continue to interact on the same single page.

 Not all apps need all of these features.
-A `<input type="file">` is fine in many situations.
+An `<input type="file">` is fine in many situations.
 But these were a few things that our customers hit / asked about enough to spark us to develop Uppy.

 ### Why is all this goodness free?